 If you are finding that your day begins and ends with your eyes pasted to that tiny screen, then it might be time to take a journey to the dark side.
 Try changing your display to greyscale for a few days.
 See if you don’t discover a new perspective on life—or, at least, regain some control of your usage.
 Who knows?
 You might see something you’ve been missing—in living color.

 Tell us your story.
 Have you tried this kind of drastic measure to gain some control over the screens that dictate your day?
 Do you have a certain app that you simply can’t resist tapping?
 Or do you think these devices are at our service, not the other way around?
-Tell us below how you deal with the IT that we’ve all come to depend on by leaving a comment.
+Tell us how you deal with the IT that we’ve all come to depend on by leaving a comment on one of our social channels.